 - Improve your delegating skills.
 Are you the type of leader that often takes on tasks because you think it’ll be easier if you do it yourself?
 This is a common trap among business owners, especially in a business that is growing fast or with a lean team.
 You started out doing everything, but now you have a team compiled to help you.
 So, the key is letting them do just that.
 It may take some time at first, but the time spent training will be worth it as it will free up your time to focus on other business-related things.
 It will also empower your team to take on more responsibility.

 - Fine-tune your ability to pivot.
-If the pandemic taught us anything, it is certain that we should be prepared for the unexpected.
-It’s important that your business stay agile.
-When COVID-19 hit worldwide, was your business ready to pivot and keep pivoting as things continued to change?
-Were your financial affairs in order when it came time to apply for loans or assistance?
-Did you have the ability to scale up or scale down based on the demand in your marketplace?
+If the COVID-19 pandemic taught us anything, it’s that we should be prepared for the unexpected.
+It’s important that your business stay agile so it’s ready to pivot and keep pivoting as things change.
+Ask yourself, are your financial affairs in order if it comes time to apply for loans or assistance?
+Do you have the ability to scale up or scale down based on the demand in your marketplace?
 What lessons have you learned that can help your business cope with the unexpected in the future?
 Take the time to apply the knowledge you have gained from recent events so that your business will be stronger the next time a curveball is thrown your way.

 - Explore new revenue streams.
 Research the various ways your business can add additional revenue streams.
 Whether it’s creating a membership program for customers or adding a new product or service to supplement your bread and butter offerings, diversity can come in handy in trying times and facilitate growth when the economy is thriving.

 At Pet Butler, we assist our small business owners by providing ongoing support and training throughout the entire business journey.
 The pet industry is one of the fastest-growing industries with uncapped potential, and we’re here to help you lead the way in your community.
 Explore our business opportunities today.